designerdean/corbata/README.md

 - [CoffeeScript](http://coffeescript.org)

 During development, you will need to have terminal watch for changes to your Sass and CoffeeScript files so that they can be compiled to CSS and JavaScript.

+If you prefer Grunt over Ruby, [check out the the Grunt version of Corbata](https://github.com/designerdean/corbata/tree/grunt)